middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/x-courses-ocs.md

 **7\.
 Reserve Officers' Training Corps (ROTC)**

-Middlebury students who complete all eight of the ROTC courses at the University of Vermont are eligible to receive two credits towards their Middlebury College degree.
-No credits will be awarded if the student does not complete the full sequence of ROTC courses.
-The two credits awarded will be general credits and will not satisfy any distribution requirements.
-Completion of the ROTC program will satisfy one of the two physical education units required for graduation.
+Middlebury students completing work in the ROTC program at the University of Vermont are eligible to receive up to three credits towards their Middlebury College degree: one academic credit upon completion of the first two years of ROTC classes and one credit upon completion of each of the third and fourth years of ROTC classes.
+The credits awarded will be general non-graded credits and will not satisfy any major, minor or distribution requirements.
+The following University of Vermont courses may count toward the three academic credits:

-_rev.
-8/16/17_
+*   For the first academic credit: completion of MS 011, MS 012, MS 021, and MS 022.
+*   For the second academic credit: completion of MS 131 and MS 132.
+*   For the third academic credit: completion of MS 241 and MS 242.

+Participation in the ROTC program may also satisfy both of the two physical education units required for graduation.
+One physical education credit will be awarded for completion of the first year of ROTC physical training and the second for the second year.